 - For SAN FR1 operating bands with 100 kHz channel raster,

-▪ Nominal Channel spacing = (BWChannel(1) + BWChannel(2))/2
+Nominal Channel spacing = (BWChannel(1) + BWChannel(2))/2

 where BWChannel(1) and BWChannel(2) are the SAN channel bandwidths of the two respective SAN carriers.
 The channel spacing can be adjusted depending on the channel raster to optimize performance in a particular deployment scenario.